-Environment Strategy 1.e.
+Environment Strategy 1.f.
 Establish development standards and design guidelines that protect tree canopy in urban and rural areas.

-Environment Strategy 1.f.
-Coordinate ecosystem restoration strategies with tribal, federal, state, and local jurisdictions, countywide planning groups, and watershed groups in watersheds regulated and managed by the County.

 Environment Strategy 1.g.
+Coordinate

+ecosystem restoration strategies with tribal, federal, state, and local jurisdictions, countywide planning groups, and watershed groups in watersheds regulated and managed by the County.

+Environment Strategy 1.h.
 Convene experts to strategize on prioritization, funding, and regulatory and non-regulatory incentives to acquiring, restoring, and managing public lands for conservation purposes.

-Environment Strategy 1.h.
-Support and incentivize the protection of high priority habitat and ecosystems, their functions, and the processes that form and maintain them with the Conservation Futures Tax Program.

 Environment Strategy 1.i.
+Through the Conservation Futures Tax Program, support and incentivize the protection of high priority habitat and ecosystems, their functions, and the processes that form them.

+Environment Strategy 1.j.
 Submit the required annual report to the Federal Emergency Management Agency regarding Kitsap County's status on review of projects for compliance with the National Flood Insurance Program (NFIP) Biological Opinion Puget Sound, as well as progress towards achieving programmatic compliance.

-Environment Strategy 1.j.
+Environment Strategy 1.k.
 Develop and adopt a salmon and ecosystem recovery plan for Kitsap County that guides funding and implementation of restoration and protection projects and programs.

-Environment Strategy 1.k.
+Environment Strategy 1.I.
 Convene experts to plan and develop strategies for promoting a thriving beaver population in Kitsap County.
-Strategies should encourage recolonization of beavers, reduce beaver-human conflicts by protecting and restoring suitable beaver habitat, relocating vulnerable infrastructure away from areas likely to be flooded by beavers, restricting removal and modification of beaver dams except in extreme circumstances, and providing public education about the benefits of beavers in recovering natural ecosystems.
+Strategies should encourage recolonization of beavers, reduce beaver-human conflicts by protecting and restoring suitable beaver habitat, relocating vulnerable infrastructure away from areas likely to be flooded by beaver activity, restricting removal and modification of beaver dams except in extreme circumstances, and providing public education about the benefits of beavers in recovering natural ecosystems.